telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * The [macro replacement logic](#macro-substitution) works as expected, with the following
   considerations:
   * It cannot be used in the key part of JSON objects, i.e. `"${key}": 10` will not work
-  * The value of the JSON object or JSON array item in which the macro is used has to match exactly with the macro expression.
-Thus, `"t": "${temperature}"` works, but `"t": "the temperature is ${temperature}"` or `"h": "humidity ranges from ${humidityMin} to ${humidityMax}"` will not work
-  * It takes into account the nature of the attribute value to be replaced.
+  * If the macro *covers completely the string where is used*, then the JSON nature of the attribute value is taken into account.
 For instance, `"t": "${temperature}"` resolves to `"t": 10` if temperature attribute is a number or to `"t": "10"` if `temperature` attribute is a string.
+  * If the macro *is only part of string where is used*, then the attribute value is always casted to string.
+For instance, `"t": "Temperature is: ${temperature}"` resolves to `"t": "Temperature is 10"` even if temperature attribute is a number.
+Note that if the attribute value is a JSON array or object, it is stringfied in this case.
   * If the attribute doesn't exist in the entity, then `null` value is used
 * `Content-Type` header is set to `application/json`, except if overwritten by `headers` field